thrackle-io/rules-engine/docs/userGuides/rules/WITHDRAWAL-LIMIT-BY-ACCESS-LEVEL.md

 The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:

 - The `_withdrawalAmounts` array has length 5.
-- The elements of the `_withdrawalAmounts` array are in ascendant order.
+- The elements of the `_withdrawalAmounts` array are in ascending order.

 ###### *see [AppRuleDataFacet](../../../src/protocol/economic/ruleProcessor/AppRuleDataFacet.sol)*